Master of Arts

 Degree Requirements

-To receive a Master of Arts in Counseling Psychology degree, students must successfully complete a minimum of between 90 and 94.5 units depending on the Concentration selected.
+To receive a Master of Arts in Counseling Psychology degree, students must successfully complete a minimum of between 90.0 and 97.5 units depending on the Concentration selected.
 The following are specific degree requirements:

-• 14 units in Transpersonal Arc Courses
+• 14.0 units in Transpersonal Arc Courses

-• 59.5–64 units in Clinical Core Courses (including LMFT or LPCC Concentration Courses)
+• 59.5–67.0 units in Clinical Core Courses (including LMFT or LPCC Concentration Courses)

-• 16.5 units in Capstone Clinical Practicum Sequence—in California, a minimum of 225 supervised clinical hours are required for MFT, and a minimum of 280 supervised direct counseling hours are required for PCC.
+• 16.5 units in Capstone Clinical Practicum Sequence—in California, a minimum of 225 supervised clinical hours are required for LMFT, and a minimum of 280 supervised direct counseling hours are required for LPCC.
 This requirement varies based on the regulations of other states and locations wherein students reside and plan to license.
 A minimum of four quarters of practicum coursework is required, and all students will need to secure a traineeship position at an approved local site providing mental health services.

 • Complete 40 hours of documented psychotherapy as a client during the program, including a minimum of 20 hours prior to entering Clinical Capstone Practicum Sequence

-Transpersonal Arc Courses (14 units)
+Transpersonal Arc Courses (14.0 units)

 The Transpersonal Arc provides foundational skills in transpersonal theory and introduces somatic practice, mindfulness, and creative expression as core to whole-person learning.
 Labs provide further opportunities to explore transpersonal skills for both personal growth and clinical interventions.
 The following courses from the Transpersonal Arc are required for the MACP degree: